Are you sleeping peacefully? Is your partner keeping you awake at night?

 - Freeing up vertical movement, so that patients can drink liquids and speak while wearing the appliance

 Interested in learning more?
-A consultation will allow us to evaluate your mouth, and decide whether the Narval is the right step.
+A consultation will allow us to evaluate your mouth, and decide whether a sleep apnea guard is the right step.
+Schedule yours today.